I am lucky to be a part of an amazing community on twitter.

 ½ cup unsweetened apple sauce

-1 ½ cups sucanat* (you could probably use a little less because they’re pretty sweet)
+1 ½ cups coconut sugar (you could probably use a little less because they’re pretty sweet)

-5 tbsp ground flax combined with 6 tbsp water*
+5 tablespoons ground flax combined with 6 tbsp water*

 2 cups my gluten-free flour mix (bean-free)*